NSW Government announces COVID-19 support package for migrants and temporary visa holders

 Acting Minister for Multiculturalism Geoff Lee said it’s vital these people are given the urgent help they need.

 “The NSW Government is determined to ensure we support our most vulnerable by providing funding for essentials like food and medicine,” Mr Lee said.

 “Our multicultural community leaders and organisations, and specialist migrant and settlement NGOs have shown immense leadership during this time, and I thank them for the work they have been doing to support our communities,” Mr Lee said.

-This funding is in addition to the $20 million temporary crisis accommodation for stranded international students the NSW Government announced earlier this month.
+This funding is in addition to the $20 million temporary crisis accommodation for stranded international students the NSW Government announced earlier in the year.